Ken-no-ubuntu/dynamic_finance_page/README.md

 * [x] **Persistence:** Uses Docker volumes to ensure data isn't lost on restart.
 * [x] **CORS Enabled:** Backend configured with `Tower-HTTP` to allow frontend communication.
 * [x] **Strict Typing:** Rust `models` ensure data integrity between the DB and the UI.

----

-**Would you like me to help you add a specific "Analysis" section to this README once you start working on the Python data-tools?**